-A joint loan allows you and a co-borrower to apply for a loan, and makes both parties equally liable to repay it.
-In many cases married couples apply for joint loans when shopping for mortgages, but in some cases lenders allow more than two co-borrowers.
+A joint loan allows you and a co-borrower to apply for a loan and makes both parties equally liable to repay it.
+In many cases, married couples apply for joint loans when shopping for mortgages, but in some instances, lenders allow more than two co-borrowers.

 When looking into mortgage options, it’s a good idea to consider entering a joint loan:

 - If you’re a first-time buyer, you may not have accrued an extensive credit history.
-Having someone with a good track record for making payments, and a higher credit score will increase your chances of qualifying for a loan, and get a lower interest rate.
+Having someone with a good track record for making payments, and a higher credit score will increase your chances of qualifying for a loan and getting a lower interest rate.

 - Co-borrowers share the risk of defaulting on the loan, but also the benefit of repaying it.
 When the monthly payments are made on time, all co-borrowers will receive favorable credit reporting.